Houston Excavation Accident Lawyer

 Have you been seriously injured in an excavation accident in Houston, TX?
 You may be entitled to compensation through a workers’ compensation claim or a personal injury lawsuit.
 Recovering the compensation you deserve for a workplace injury isn’t always easy.
 A Houston excavation accident lawyer can help you fight for the full compensation you deserve.
-Contact Attorney Brian White & Associates, PC today to schedule a free case review with an experienced excavation injury lawyer in Houston who can help.
+Contact Attorney Brian White & Associates, PC today at (713) 500-5000 to schedule a free case review with an experienced excavation injury lawyer in Houston who can help.

 An excavation accident can be devastating, not only physically but also emotionally and financially.
 You may be facing a lengthy recovery, invasive treatment, psychological trauma, and financial uncertainty.
 Unfortunately, recovering the compensation you need after a workplace accident to recover and move on isn’t always easy.